 On his way home, the leader stopped to visit the village chief at Huk’ovi or the Windy High Place, and invited him back to Pivanhonkyapi to discuss the situation tomorrow.
 Upon returning home, much to his disgust, he heard the shouting and laughing in the kiva from gambling at totolospi had not abated.
 He had to bring his baby son to his wife, who played along with the crowd, for breast feeding.
 Once a beautiful woman, her hair was now disheveled like all the other participants.
 As soon as the baby was suckled, he got out of there with his boy and sadly went to sleep.

-Hopi Prophecy: If we dig precious things from the land, great disturbances will develop in the balance of nature, and we invite disaster.
+Hopi Prophecy of Koyaanisqatsi: If we dig precious things from the land, great disturbances will develop in the balance of nature, and we invite disaster.

 A gourd of ashes might one day be thrown from the sky, which could burn the land and boil the oceans, where no grass can grow for many years, causing a disease that no medicine can cure.